4 Best Mattresses for Shoulder Pain

 How the wrong mattress can worsen shoulder pain

-Mattresses that are too firm can create pressure points on the shoulder.
+Mattresses that are too firm can create pressure points on the shoulders.
 But a mattress that’s too soft can cause your lower back to dip down into the mattress, which puts stress on your spine.

 Helfrich recommends sticking to a firmer mattress rather than one that’s on the softer side.
 “You can always make it more comfortable and soft with a mattress topper, but it’s hard to make a soft mattress more firm.
 By having a more supportive mattress, your body can still remain in a neutral position, but not sink so far down that your body is bending in uncomfortable ways.”